Don’t Flake Out: What You Need to ‘Snow’ About Camping in Winter

 Camping is certainly one of the most popular American pastimes, with nearly six out of 10 U.S. households reporting that at least one of the residents has gone camping.
 But if you thought that this beloved activity was limited to the summertime, think again.
 You can just as easily camp out when there’s snow on the ground as you can when the temperatures soar.
 But if you’re a cold weather camping newbie, there are a few things you might want to know first.

 Pick the Right Place

 In 2017, domestic travel rates throughout the U.S. increased by nearly 2% — and there’s no doubt that camping in the great outdoors gives you a great excuse to experience the beauty of our great nation.
 When you camp during the warmer months, you can go just about anywhere, even on short notice.
 But when you camp in the cold, you should give careful consideration to where you hunker down.
 Instead of opting for a locale way out in the woods, you should choose a spot that’s sheltered and in close proximity to assistance.
-Be close to open water and available firewood, too.
+Be close to open water and available firewood, or buy a cord of wood in advance.
 Take a look around for damaged tree limbs and pick a spot that will offer the earliest sun exposure to warm you up come morning.

 Get the Right Gear